 I have not read any explanation of how it was created, but it is likely part of a pattern of accommodating the abuser.
 This was an even bigger problem until the federal government used its influence through grants to discourage this dangerous practice.

-Courts should be asking the question who needs protection?
-The problem with a mutual order is that if the father assaults the mother and she calls the police, all he has to do is claim she hit him and they will offer to arrest both or neither.
+Courts should be asking the question, who needs protection?
+The problem with a mutual order is that if the father assaults the mother and she calls the police, all he has to do is claim she hit him, and they will offer to arrest both or neither.

 Why Discuss Painful Tragedies

 These stories about unimaginable pain and suffering are hard to read, write, or think about.
-I know many of my readers are already in pain from personal stories in which the court failed to protect them and even worse placed innocent children in jeopardy.
+I know many of my readers are already in pain from personal stories in which the court failed to protect them and, even worse, placed innocent children in jeopardy.

 I don’t want to exploit these tragedies or add to the pain people are already suffering.
-For me a story like this is so much worse because I have done the research and know most of these tragedies can be prevented.
+For me, a story like this is so much worse because I have done the research and know most of these tragedies can be prevented.
 The Stay family could be laughing and playing and worrying about issues that today seem minor.

 It’s hard to imagine how she gets on with her life after a traumatic experience like this.
-And how does Melannie Haskell, the ex-wife of the murderer and intended victim cope with the guilt while trying to raise and protect her young children?
-I hope they will find the support, treatment and courage to make the most of their lives.
+And how does Melannie Haskell, the ex-wife of the murderer and intended victim, cope with the guilt while trying to raise and protect her young children?
+I hope they will find the support, treatment, and courage to make the most of their lives.

-Similar to the families of the Newtown victims who are working to prevent gun violence, many protective mothers and domestic violence victims have found that working to reform the broken court system provides healing and a sense of purpose.
+Similar to the families of the Newtown victims working to prevent gun violence, many protective mothers and domestic violence victims have found that working to reform the broken court system provides healing and a sense of purpose.